cjdbarlow/Part-One/isomerism.md

 #Isomerism {#id}
 >Describe isomerism and provide examples

-**Isomerism** describes groups of compounds which have the same chemical formula but different chemical stuctures.
-Isomerism is revelant because different isomers may have different enzymatic and receptor affinities, altering their pharmacokinetic and pharmacodynamic properties.
+**Isomerism** describes groups of compounds which have the same chemical formula but different chemical structures.
+Isomerism is relevant because different isomers may have different enzymatic and receptor affinities, altering their pharmacokinetic and pharmacodynamic properties.

 ##Types of Isomerism
 Isomers can be divided into: